Conagher: Production

-Sam Elliott and Katharine Ross had been friends of author Louis L’Amour and bought the screen rights to his novel Conagher, and wrote the screenplay.
-After L'Amour passed away TNT became interested in making the movie with Ron Howard to co-produce and Bob Totten to rewrite the script.
-Elliott and Ross were dissatisfied with the rewrite and threatened to take the project to HBO instead.
+Sam Elliott and Katharine Ross had been friends of author Louis L’Amour's and bought the screen rights to his novel Conagher and wrote the screenplay.
+After L'Amour passed away, TNT became interested in making the movie with Ron Howard to co-produce and Bob Totten to rewrite the script.
+Elliott and Ross were dissatisfied with the rewrite and threatened to take the project to HBO, instead.